-- 1. Standard errors in parentheses. - 2.
-Significant at: \ 10-percent level; \\\ 5-percent level; \\\ 1-percent level.
+1. Standard errors in parentheses.

+2. Significant at: \ 10-percent level; \\ 5-percent level; \\\ 1-percent level.

-As suggested by user survey responses, many MovieLens patrons consider rating movies to be an entertaining activity.
-This is reflected by the positive coefficient of the fun score, statistically significant at 1 percent.
+of the fun score, statistically significant at 1 percent.
 Both measures of taste are significant and have strong effects, which confirms the theoretical prediction that users with rare tastes tend to rate more.